Michael McFadyen's Scuba Diving - Sailing to Queensland, Winter 2017 - Part 11

 It turns out that this is RSS Resolution, a landing craft warship which also carries helicopters and troops.
 It is doing manoeuvres with the ADF.
 Avatar is also a Singapore Navy ship, used to support its warships.
 It has a large deck above the main deck, probably for landing helicopters on.
 We think that this ship is probably the one that called us as we would have passed within a few hundred metres of it on our original track.
 The ships are here as part of a training exercise with the Australian Defence Force.

 We pass Cape Manifold at 0850, this time the current here is not too bad, only 2.0 knots against us.
 It is choppy but nowhere as near as bad as 2015.
-We see lots of whales again today, at least a dozen, six of which were babies.
+We see lots of whales again today, at least a dozen, six of which were calves.
 At 1140 we are still heading into a 0.5 to 0.8 knot current.
 We should have had it behind us by now!
 Soon after Michael rings the Capricornia Cruising Yacht Club and books dinner for tomorrow night.
 They only do dinner on Fridays and it is catered by the members, so they need to know exact numbers.

 At 1330 we pass to the east of North Keppel Island and then go between Middle Island and Great Keppel Island.
 Just before here we pull in the screecher and just after, we drop the main sail.
 We motor over and at 1500 we anchor off the southern end of Fishermans Beach.